Tapai: Indonesia

 Tapai and its variants are usually consumed as it is; as sweet mildly-alcoholic snacks, to accompany tea in the afternoon.
 The sweet fermented tapai however, are often used as the ingredient in a recipe of certain dishes.
 Sundanese cassava peuyeum is the main ingredient for colenak; a roasted fermented cassava tapai served with kinca a sweet syrup made of grated coconut and liquid palm sugar.
 Colenak is Sundanese portmanteau of dicocol enak which translates to "tasty dip".
 Tapai uli is a roasted block of bland-tasted ketan or pulut (glutinous rice) served with sweet tapai ketan or tapai pulut.
 The peuyeum goreng or tapai goreng, or known in Javanese as rondho royal is another example of Indonesian gorengan (assorted fritters), which is deep fried battered cassava tapai.
+Lemang tapai is another specialty among the local Minangkabau, which consists of both lemang and tapai that are used in various traditional ceremonies of the ethnic.
+Another is the tapai singkong (fermented steamed cassava).

 In beverages, tapai, both cassava or glutinous rice, might be added into sweet iced concoction desserts, such as es campur and es doger.